-Each year fires occurring during the Christmas season injure 2,600 individuals and cause over $930 million in damage.
-According to the Office of Fire Prevention and Control (http://www.dos.state.ny.us/fire/firewww.html), there are simple life-saving steps you can take to ensure a safe and happy holiday.
+Each year fires occurring during the Christmas season injure thousands of individuals and cause millions of dollars in damages.
+There are simple life-saving steps you can take to ensure a safe and happy holiday.
 By following some of the outlined precautionary tips, individuals can greatly reduce their chances of becoming a holiday fire casualty.

 Remove snow surrounding a fire hydrant